Art and jazz

 In the course of this cooperation, the festival would like to invite artists who are inspired by jazz and improvised music to create their art or who reflect on their sound biography to design the artistic festival poster or to provide an existing motif for the design.

-An accompanying exhibition by the artist is also planned, as well as the edition of a limited edition, the proceeds of which will be donated to charitable organizations.
+An accompanying exhibition of the artist's work is also planned, as well as a limited edition, the proceeds of which will be donated to charitable organizations.

 The curator